So you’re starting a community using an electronic mailing list. Great idea!

 The point to remember is this:

 When mailing lists started many decades ago, they were often the only connection for “communities of practice”.
 No one worried about their Inbox being cluttered, so active discussions were encouraged.
-That protocol may not work now since so many of us live in our Inbox.
+That protocol may not work now, since we juggle messages across multiple digital spaces—email, chat apps, and collaboration tools.
 Get to know the needs of your group to find the best option!

 Looking for other suggestions for running an electronic mailing list?
 Try out these guidelines.